jfpoilpret/vscode-fastarduino/README.md

 ![RunTasks](images/vscode-fastarduino-build-upload.gif)

+As explained further below, FastArduino extension also allows you to substitute target information in some VSCode properties file, based on a kinf of template mechanism.
+The following files are targets of this mechanism:

+- `.vscode/c_cpp_properties.json` (generated from a `.vscode/c_cpp_properties_source.json` template file)
+- `.vscode/tasks.json` (generated from a `.vscode/tasks_source.json` template file)

 ## Requirements

-This extension currently supports only Linux and Mac platforms, but only Linux has been tested so far.
+This extension currently supports only Linux and Mac platforms.

 FastArduino is based on C++, hence this extension will automatically require the installation of the following VSCode extension:
 - C/C++